 Immanuel Lutheran offers a variety of ministries for different ages, life stages, and needs.
-Click the ministries below, for more information or open our ministry booklet for a combined look at much of what happens here at Immanuel.
+Click the ministries below, for more information and much of what happens here at Immanuel.

 Our children enjoy weekly activities, Sunday school classes, Wednesday night lessons, summer Vacation Bible School and more!
 We believe no one is better positioned to influence a child than a parent.
 Thus, in addition to the activities offered here at Immanuel, we strive to support parents with the resources and Godly friendships they need as they lead and disciple their kids.
 With simple take-home tools or web resources to reinforce what their child experienced at church, we want to help build faith with family during the week.